Idaho State Capitol: Restoration of the Capitol

 In 1998, Idaho officials drafted a master plan to restore the Capitol.
 Though it has many impressive features, the "Statehouse" had begun to fade with age.
 The interior restoration work would include restoration and refinishing of windows, repairs to marble flooring and decorative plaster, restoration of wood floors, refinishing wood doors and restoring hardware, upgrading electrical, smoke and fire-detection systems, improving exterior lighting, adding an emergency power generator, and installation of an elevator accessible to disabled persons.

-The legislature initially provided a mere $120,000 for the project.
-In 2000, the master plan was completed and its total cost estimate put at $64 million.
-In 2001, the Legislature granted a one-time appropriation of $32 million; bonds were issued to cover the other half of the project.
-In 2002–03, crews completed Phase II of the project, which involved exterior repairs financed with a supplementary $1.5 million appropriation.
-In 2005, an increase in the state cigarette tax helped pay for interior restoration expenses totaling $20 million.
+The Idaho Legislature with its two chambers initially provided a mere $120,000 for the project.
+In 2000, the evaluation master plan was completed and its total cost estimate put at $64 million to do a proper job of lasting quality.
+In 2001, the Legislature granted a one-time appropriation of $32 million; and bonds were issued to cover the other half of the Capitol project.
+In 2002–2003, crews completed Phase II of the project, which involved exterior facade repairs financed with a supplementary $1.5 million appropriation for that purpose.
+In 2005, an increase in the state cigarette / tobacco tax helped pay for additional interior restoration expenses totaling $20 million.

-In 2006, the legislature voted to finance two two-story underground legislative office wings at a cost about $130 million.
-However, in view of the U.S. economic downturn in 2008, Governor Butch Otter proposed single-story underground wings.
-After legislators agreed to this modification, construction began and continued until 2010, when both interior and exterior renovations were finished.
+In 2006, the Legislature voted to finance two two-lrvel underground legislative office wings at a cost about $130 million dollars.
+However, in view of the U.S. national economic downturn of the Great Recession in 2008-2009, then 32nd Governor of Idaho Butch Otter (born 1942, served 2007-2019), proposed less underground digging depth and constructing only single-level underground wings.
+After legislators agreed to this budget modification, construction began and continued until 2010, when both interior and exterior renovations were finished.

 Scagliola

 Plasterers were tasked with restoring scagliola, a composite of selenite, glue, and natural pigments, imitating marble and other hard stones.
 Making scagliola is a laborious 15-step process, which has to be restarted if a single mistake is made.
-During its construction, the Idaho state capitol’s architects used a combination of white marble and matching scagliola to create a "Capitol of Light," so called because the materials would glow in natural light in the rotunda.
+During its 1905-1920 construction, the Idaho State Capitol’s original architects used a combination of white marble and matching scagliola to create a "Capitol of Light," so called because the materials would glow in natural light in the rotunda.